 If you've had a hamstring injury in the past, it might be more vulnerable to injury in the future, especially when placed under stress.
 To help prevent future hamstring problems, protect your thigh while jogging, walking, hiking or engaging in other sports.
-Wrapping your hamstring with athletic tape prior to performing these activities will give your hamstring the additional support it needs to avoid potential injuries.

 Video of the Day

-Read More: How to Treat a Torn Hamstring
+Read more: How to Treat a Torn Hamstring

 If you just injured your hamstring, ice the muscle to get the swelling down before bandaging it.
 Wrap an ice pack in a towel and alternate 20 minutes on and 20 minutes off, until the swelling has gone down.

 Use an athletic pre-wrap on your hamstring before you start using athletic tape.
 The pre-wrap will help the athletic tape stick in place better during your activity and help you remove the athletic tape with a bit more ease when the exercise is over.
 Pre-wrap also helps to prevent skin irritation.